dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/dustradtrans.rst.txt

 eventually end up on your images and spectra.

-If we want to make an image or a spectrum, then for each pixel we must integrate Eq. (:ref:`eq-ray-tracing-rt`) along the 1-D ray belonging to that pixel.
+If we want to make an image or a spectrum, then for each pixel we must integrate Eq. (:eq:`eq-ray-tracing-rt`) along the 1-D ray belonging to that pixel.
 If we performed the thermal Monte Carlo simulation beforehand (or if we specified the dust temperatures by hand) we know the thermal source function through Eq. (:ref:`eq-thermal-source-function`).
 But we have, at that point, no